riyasoy/Explainable-Road-Damage-Detection/README.md

 # Explainable Road Damage Detection using YOLOv8 and Grad-CAM

-> A Computer Vision project demonstrating explainable AI for intelligent transportation systems using YOLOv8 object detection and Grad-CAM visualization.
+> A Computer Vision project for automated road damage detection using YOLOv8 Nano, with planned Grad-CAM integration for Explainable AI.

 ---